 There is only 1 criterion for joining InDemand – you must meet your initial campaign funding goal.
 Plus, you can join InDemand even if you started your crowdfunding campaign on another platform.
 Although your fees will increase from 5% to 8%, it’s still worthwhile.

-In case you don’t find the answers to your questions, you can contact their customer support as a last resort.
+If you don’t find the answers to your questions, you can contact their customer support as a last resort.
 The main downfall is that they don’t have a live chat or phone support service.
-Nevertheless, compared to their competitors, Indiegogo has a pretty good responsiveness level.
+Nevertheless, compared to its competitors, Indiegogo has a pretty good responsiveness level.

-Let’s sum up this Indiegogo review.
 The platform is an excellent space for amazing ideas that require funding.
 It gives you the ability to create a community within your backers and access their information right from the get-go.
-It also provides thorough analytics integrations, flexible or fixed funding options, allows you to feature perks, updates, and much more.
-Plus, the application process is easy, and you get exposure to millions of potential backers, even after you reach your goal and end your initial campaign.
+It also provides thorough analytics integrations, flexible or fixed funding options, and allows you to feature perks, updates, and much more.
+Plus, the application process is easy, and you get exposure to millions of potential backers even after you reach your goal and end your initial campaign.